KenKundert/avendesora/doc/overview.rst

 In this case if you trigger *Avendesora* (using :ref:`Alt-p<configure window manager>`) while on the Virgin America website, it will respond by asking you if you want to login or answer a challenge question (in this case both recognizers trigger, forcing the choice).
-You can give different URLs for each case, which eliminates the need to choose:
+You can give different URLs for each case so that the choice is made automatically for you:

 .. code-block:: python